 Garamendi and his wife started their married life as Peace Corps volunteers teaching and doing community development work in Ethiopia.
-Patti is now the Assistant Manager at the California Exposition and State Fair and previously served as Assistant Director of the Peace Corps.
+Patti has served as Assistant Director of the Peace Corps and as a Deputy Administrator at the United States Department of Agriculture's Foreign Agricultural Service.
 John and Patti live in Walnut Grove and have six children and ten grandchildren.

 As California’s 46th Lieutenant Governor, Garamendi was Chair of the Commission for Economic Development, where he transformed this important body into a powerhouse to advocate for workforce development, vocational education, and research.
 As a Regent of the University of California and Trustee for the California State University System, Garamendi fought to hold the line on student fee increases and excessive administrator salaries.
 As Chair of the California State Lands Commission, he led the fight against new offshore oil drilling.

 John was elected to the California legislature in 1974, where he served for 16 years, attaining the position of Senate Majority Leader.
 His laws established California’s emergency medical system, expanded community health clinics, created a work-oriented welfare program, protected Lake Tahoe and Mono Lakes, and developed an overall state agenda for competitiveness and scientific advancement.
 He authored the Senior Center Bond Act and a proposition that brought $18 billion to public transit and highways.